This page explains how chassis resources are reserved.

 Releasing a Resource

-To release any resource reserved by yourself you select the resource in the treeview and click the Release Resource button in the ribbon menu.
+To release any resource reserved by yourself you select the resource in the treeview and click the Release Resource button in the ribbon menu or right-click the resource and select the equivalent menu item.

 To forcibly take away a resource from another user you can select the Relinquish Resource option instead.
 You will be prompted to confirm this action before it is executed.